pts/pts-quote/README.txt

 pts-quote is free software released under the GNU GPL v2 license.
 There is NO WARRANTY.
 Use at your own risk.

+About the choice of programming language:

+* The goal was to create working, convenient and fast program ready for everyday use, and also to impress the user with the tiny size of the executable program.
+* The source code in 1996 was written in Turbo Pascal 7.0 (.pas files) and A86 3.22 (.8 files), because the author was familiar with those at the time.
+More specifically, the first version was written in Turbo Pascal 7.0 (source code lost by now), then it was ported to Turbo Pascal 7.0 inline assembly (see quote3.pas in the pts-quote repository), then it was ported to A86 assembly (see quote6.8) to make the executable program size smaller by removing the .exe header and the Turbo Pascal 7.0 runtime library.
+* For the 2022 updates, some the A86 source code (.8 files) was ported to NASM (.nasm files), because of the simplicity and versatilitiy of the NASM assembly languange and the good native availability of free assemblers (NASM and Yasm) on modern systems.
+The source code works with old and new versions of NASM: the earliest supported one is NASM 0.98.39 (released on 2005-01-15).
+* NASM output (with `nasm -O0 -f bin') is compact and deterministic, and with NASM it's possible (and easy most of the time) to generate byte-by-byte identical executable program output, matching the output of A86 and earlier NASM versions.
+This is great for reproducible builds.
+* Most other assemblers (such as MASM, TASM, LZASM, Wasm, JWasm, GNU AS) except for FASM can't produce a DOS .com executable program directly (but they produce an object file, from which the linker produces an executable).
+This would introduce complexity and inconvenience to the build and development process.

 __END__